 The city has set aside money from developer fees for many years, and this money can only be used for a new city hall.
 The city hall project won’t raise taxes, and the city will not have to borrow money to build it.
 Depending on what else is included with the project the city would develop a funding plan for those additional elements.

 Future workforce trends and operational needs will help shape the city administrative building(s) that make up a new city hall, but the other potential uses have not been defined.

 That’s where you come in.
 We’d like to know what you would like to see in a future civic center.
-In the coming months, we’ll be asking the community to weigh in on this project by asking questions like:
+We've asked the community questions like: